giuntoli-group/nmm-week5/README.md

 ### Instructions

 1a.
-After visualizing the c60-bonds.data file, run the fullerene-PMF.in simulation.
-MAKE FILE NAMES COHERENT
+After visualizing the c60-bonds.data file, run the `in.fullerene` simulation.

 (i) What is the role of the looping structure in this simulation?

 (ii) From the thermodynamic information in the log file/the trajectory, extract two plots: the force and the potential energy between the two molecules as a function of the distance between their centers of mass.

-GIVE POST-PROCESSING INSTRUCTIONS HERE.
+> **Hints for the PMF calculation:** We save the forces acting on every atom (fx, fy, fz).
+Identify different molecules in the simulation using MDAnalysis (what does `u.atoms.fragments` do?).
+You can access the forces on particles just like positions: `u.atoms.forces`.
+Sum the forces over all atoms in each molecule to get the total force vector on molecule 1 and molecule 2.
+Compute the centre of mass of each molecule, then the vector connecting them.
+Project the force on one molecule onto this vector (why?).
+Store the distance and projected force for each frame.
+Then average the forces in distance bins and integrate using `scipy.integrate` (we let you decide which function to use) to get the PMF.

 1b.
 Time to coarse-grain!